 late 14c. lauier, lawer, lawere (mid-14c. as a surname), "one versed in law, one whose profession is suits in court or client advice on legal rights," from Middle English lawe "law" (see law) + -iere.
 Spelling with -y- predominated from 17c. (see -yer).
 In the New Testament (Luke xiv.3, etc.) "interpreter of Mosaic law."
-Old English had lahwita, with wita "sage, wise man; adviser councilor."
+Old English had lahwita, with wita "sage, wise man; adviser councilor," and an earlier Middle English word for "lawyer" was man-of-law (mid-14c.).
 Related: Lawyerly.

 Entries linking to lawyer